torrejonv/teranode/docs/architecture/teranode-architecture.md

 6. **Asset Server**: Acts as a front for clients requesting blockchain data.

-Note - The Block model described in the [UBSV Data Model](#23-ubsv-data-model) section applies to the internal block model within the UBSV node.
+Note - The Block model described in the [Teranode Data Model](#23-teranode-data-model) section applies to the internal block model within Teranode.
 The blockchain service stores blocks in the standard Bitcoin format.

 The system is designed to maintain the blockchain's integrity by ensuring that all blocks are properly assembled, validated, and stored.
 It enables other services and participants in the network to interact with the blockchain, request data, and understand the current state of the network for further actions like mining.